Skip to content

 Route: Oral

-Children 12-18 years (mild to moderate pain): 30-60 mg every 6 hours when necessary, up to a maximum codeine dose of 240 mg daily; dose is based on body weight (0.5-1 mg/kg).
-Children <12 years: codeine should NOT be used (risk of opioid toxicity from variable/unpredictable metabolism to morphine).
-Contraindicated in all paediatric patients (0-18 years) undergoing tonsillectomy/adenoidectomy for obstructive sleep apnoea.
-For cough: contraindicated <12 years; not recommended 12-18 years with compromised respiratory function.
-For diarrhoea: not recommended.
+SPC §4.2, mild to moderate pain, children aged 12 years to 18 years only: 30-60 mg every 6 hours when necessary, up to a maximum of 240 mg codeine daily; the SPC states 'The dose is based on the body weight (0.5-1mg/kg)' - a range, so no single per-kg figure is given (dosePerKg left null deliberately).
+Children under 12 years: codeine should NOT be used (risk of opioid toxicity from variable, unpredictable metabolism to morphine) and it is contraindicated under 12 years for cough.
+Contraindicated in ALL patients aged 0-18 years undergoing tonsillectomy and/or adenoidectomy for obstructive sleep apnoea syndrome.
+Not recommended in children 12-18 years with compromised respiratory function.
+Diarrhoea: paediatric use not recommended.
+Verify any paediatric use against a children's formulary.

 Dose adjustments